-AGT has an unsecured multicurrency RCF provided by Scotiabank Europe Plc.
+AGT has an unsecured multicurrency revolving currency facility provided by Scotiabank Europe Plc.
 The total facility is JPY9.0bn and may be drawn down in Japanese Yen, Pounds Sterling, US Dollars and Euros.
 The interest rate on amounts borrowed is 0.75% over LIBOR.
 Undrawn balances below JPY2.0bn are charged at 0.35% and any undrawn portion above this is charged at 0.30%.

 AGT has issued three loan notes.
 At 30 September 2020, the following were still outstanding:

 - £29.9m of 4.184% series A unsecured loan notes 15 January 2036

 - £27.1m of 3.249% series B unsecured loan notes 15 January 2036

 - £18.0m of 2.93% Euro senior unsecured loan notes 1 November 2037

 At 21 January 2021, the effect of valuing the loans at fair value was to reduce the NAV by 20.13p per share.